NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Deck of Destiny.md

 **Activate** `pf2:3` envision, Interact

 **Effect** You call upon the deck in an attempt to put an end to a creature's life by visiting upon them a particularly grisly fate.
 Choose a creature within 60 feet.
-The deck casts [[Spells/Phantasmal Killer|Phantasmal Killer]] (DC 50 Will check and DC 50 Fortitude check, heightened to 10th level) on that creature.
+The deck casts [[Phantasmal Killer|Phantasmal Killer]] (DC 50 Will check and DC 50 Fortitude check, heightened to 10th level) on that creature.
 This effect doesn't have the emotion, fear, illusion, or mental traits, as it actually alters reality to rewrite a creature's doom.
 Regardless of the results, the creature becomes temporarily immune to this effect for 1 week.

 * * *